billbreit/BitWiseApps/readme.txt

 the Raspberry Pi Pico and the Arduino Nano ESP 32.

-To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to point to liststore and tablestore and run:
+To run a __name__=='__main__': style test script, start up a decent terminal, change current directory to point to /tests and run:

-python liststore.py
+python liststore_test.py

-python tablestore.py
+python tablestore_test.py

 The big challenge is to reduce memory footprint for micro-controller platforms such as the Raspberry Pi Pico and the Arduino Nano ESP 32, with 256KB and 512KB of "primary" static RAM respectively, before allocating 80-100KB for heap memory.

-On the Pico using gc.mem_free, the basic classes and functions ( at this point, May 2024 ) consume about 10KB ( after clearing import working memory with gc.collect ) at the start of the test script.
+On the Pico using gc.mem_free, the basic classes and functions ( at this point, Feb 2025 ) consume about 10KB ( after clearing import working memory with gc.collect ) at the start of the test script.
 The test scripts consume about 20-30KB total memory at the end of the script.
 In a practical application, a TableStore or ListStore structure of a hundred